The CSS style is the essence of m.css. It makes use of HTML5 tags as much as

 applied to all elements by default.

-To make full advantage of m.css, you need just three files written in plain CSS.
+To make full advantage of m.css, you need the following files written in plain CSS.
 Download them below or grab the whole Git repository:

 - pygments-dark.css, generated from pygments-dark.py